dell/omnia/docs/source/Overview/newfeatures.rst

     * Software stack installation

-    * Accelerator status verification using HCCL, qual
+    * Accelerator status verification using "HCCL demo" and "hl_qual"

     * Inventory tagging for the Gaudi accelerators